wizroot-dev/xnew/README.md

 **Note that you have to use `function` keyword as component function, not `() => {} (arrow function)`**.
 This is because to bind `this` pointer in the function.

 ### #1
-If you call `xnew` like nesting, created nodes have a parent-child relationship.
+If you call `xnew` like nestElementing, created nodes have a parent-child relationship.

 ```
 <body>